seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 However, the darkness within is much thicker than the darkness outside.
 The darkness outside may be dispelled even by a door flung open, as we saw above.
 But not so easily the darkness within.
 That is why, in the psalms of the *Theras* and *Therīs*, it is said that they split or burst asunder the mass of delusion, *tamokkhandhaṁ padāliya*, *tamokkhandhaṁ padālayiṁ*.[^fn180] The pitchy black darkness of ignorance in the world is one that is thick enough to be split up and burst asunder.
 So it seems, the darkness within is almost tangibly thick.
 But the first incision on this thick curtain of darkness is made by the path knowledge of the Stream-winner.

-As a side-light, we may cite an episode from the lives of the Venerables *Sāriputta* and *Mahā Moggalāna*, the two chief disciples of the Buddha.
+As a side-light, we may cite an episode from the lives of the Venerables *Sāriputta* and *Mahā Moggallāna*, the two chief disciples of the Buddha.
 Formerly, as brahmin youths, they were known as *Upatissa* and *Kolita*.
 These two young men once went to see a hill-top festival, called *giraggasamajja*.[^fn181] Since by then, their discerning wisdom was already matured, they suddenly developed a dejection about the entertainment going on.
 The hill-top festival, as it were, lost its festivity for them.
 They understood the vanity of it and could no longer enjoy it as before.

 They may have already had a distant glimpse of the similarity between the two levels of experience, mentioned above.
 But they on their own could not get at the principles underlying the delusion involved.